Laila-AitMoussa/E-Wallet_App/README.md

 - **Splash Screen**: The app starts with a splash screen displaying the logo and app name.
 - **Onboarding Pages**: Users are guided through onboarding screens where they learn about the app's features and how to set up their budget.
 - **Home Screen**: The main dashboard displays your balance, today's balance, and recent activities.
-You can add new transactions (income or expenses) and view all activities.
+You can add new transactions (income or expenses), update or delete existing ones and view all activities.
 - **All Activities Page**: This page lets you view all transactions and filter them by date using a calendar.
 - **Add and Minus Page**: Users can add new transactions, either as income or expenses, with details and amounts.
 - **Models**: The app uses [Hive](https://docs.hivedb.dev/#/README) for local database storage.
 The `WalletModel` class represents each transaction.